aimacode/aima-java/aima-gui/README.txt

 demonstrate the use of some of the aima-core project features.
 Currently, it focuses on search algorithms and agent concepts.
 Application class names end with "App" and command line demo class names end with "Prog".
-Simple demo console applications can be found in package aima.gui.demo.
+Simple demo console applications can be found in package aima.gui.prog.
 Graphical demo applications are available based on JavaFX (package aima.gui.fx.demo) and Swing (package aima.gui.swing.demo).
 Each platform-specific root package contains an integrated application providing access to all integrable demos.
 The individual demos are placed